rejetto/hfs/dev.md

 Alternatively you can run a development server, just be sure to load config from `tests` folder.

+## Known problems
+- vite's proxying server (but also CRA's) doesn't play nicely with SSE, leaving sockets open
+- vite's building of react-projects (frontend & admin) produce non-working apps
+  - console shows exceptions on any hook invocation
+  - the problem seems to be related to libs being built with a separate instance of react

+## Guidelines

+- For strings, I'm trying to use double-quotes or backticks for text that's read by the user, and single-quotes elsewhere.
+- All objects that go in yaml should use snake_case.
+  - Reason: we want something that is both easy for the user and maps directly in our code.
+    Spaces and kebab-case don't play well with javascript and camel is less readable for the user.

+## Project design

+- At the moment the admin interface was designed to be completely separated from the "user" frontend to keep the latter smaller and to allow alternative frontends creation without having to deal with the complexity of the admin interface.

+  Of course this comes with a price to pay on the programmer's side, more work to do.

 ## File formats

 General configuration is read by default from file `config.yaml`.